scala/scala3/docs/docs/reference/metaprogramming/inline.md

 The `erasedValue` function _pretends_ to return a value of its type argument `T`.
 In fact, it would always raise a `NotImplementedError` exception when called.
-But the function can in fact never be called, since it is declared `erased`, so can be only used a compile-time during type checking.
+But the function can in fact never be called, since it is declared `erased`, so can be only used at compile-time during type checking.

 Using `erasedValue`, we can then define `defaultValue` as follows: